top of page

 And yet, so many small business websites are still designed as if everyone is browsing on a laptop.

 The result?
-Lost enquiries.
+Lost inquiries.
 Missed calls.
 Fewer leads than your website should be generating.

-Below are the three most common reasons small business websites lose enquiries on mobile — and what you should be looking out for on your own site.
+Below are the three most common reasons small business websites lose inquiries on mobile — and what you should be looking out for on your own site.

 This is the fastest way to lose a potential customer.